Pratar/anomalyze/README.md

-The theoretical foundation and justification for the model are provided in the document anomalies-eng.pdf.
+The theoretical foundation and justification for the model are provided in the document **anomalies-eng.pdf**.
 This document includes detailed explanations of the principles and methodologies underlying the anomaly detection system, offering a comprehensive understanding of its structural and functional components.

 # Anomalyze